tdimhcsleumas/recruiting-exercises/inventory-allocator/README.md

 2. **Correctness**: is the solution correct and does it solve the problem
 1. **Test Code Quality**: Is the test code comperehensive and covering all cases.
 1. **Tool/Language mastery**: is the code using up to date syntax and techniques.

+### To the evaluator

+Run the tests using `python3 runtest.py`
+I used python3 during the implementation without any packages, so it should be system-indepedent.